(730 ILCS 5/5-8-8)

 agency and department of State and local government shall provide information and records to the Council in the execution of its duties.

 (f) Report.
-The Council shall report in writing annually to the General Assembly and the Governor.
+The Council shall report in writing annually to the General Assembly, the Illinois Supreme Court, and the Governor.

 (g) This Section is repealed on December 31, 2015.